lmcai/Rafflesiaceae_phylogenomics/4_phylogeny_hypo_generation/README.md

 ```
 The branch support was evaluated using the non-paramatric bootstrap gene trees.
 Where 1 BP gene tree was sampled for 2135 genes, in 100 replications.
 Then 100 BP species tree was inferred and summarized onto the best species tree to generate BP support.

-# Concatenation

-We applied different partition, profile mixture, and site-spesific frequency models to the DNA and protein alignments.